restradaaguila/Masked-Autoencoders_Vision/README.md

 + Novelty of approach is masking of images: masking random patches from the image and feeding the transformer an incomplete image.
 + How?
 2 key parts to training to achieve self supervised learning with MAE:
   + Assymetric encoder-decoder architecture where the encoder operates on the patches without mask tokens (below we see the patches with the flamingo visible are going into the encoder)
-  + Masking a large portion of the image
+  + Masking a large portion of the image is the most effective to learning
++ Pre-processing
+   + 75% of image is masked
+      + faster training (3x faster) than a whole image
+      + increase in image reconstruction
+   + Masking is applied randomly- image can be input multiple times

 ## Architecture Overview
 + (https://github.com/facebookresearch/mae/blob/main/models_mae.py)
++ Assymetrical encoder-decoder architecture
 +
 ![image](https://user-images.githubusercontent.com/80427603/222825277-991b51be-050f-4fa6-a72d-2e7dbc30cde9.png)